Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 At first, the test set list will be empty and the 'Folders' tree on the left will only show 'Root'.

-1. Click the 'Add' button beneath the folder tree
+1. Click the `Add` button beneath the folder tree
 2. Enter the new folder name 'Test Cycle \#1'

-3. Click the 'Add' button.
+3. Click the `Add` button.

 ![](img/Scheduling_the_Testing_Activities_52.png)

-4. Click on the folder you just made
+1. Click on the folder you just made

-5. Click 'New Test Set' from the toolbar.
+2. Click 'New Test Set' from the toolbar

-6. Enter the name of the new test set 'Testing new functionality'
+3. Enter the name of the new test set 'Testing new functionality'

-7. Click 'Save'
+4. Click `Save`

 You should now have the following test set list: